ChristelKrueger/Charades/README.md

 - Perl
 - Weka
 - R (with the tidyverse package if you want a graphical output)
-- write permission to the working directory
 - the training data file in the same directory as charades itself
 - files to analyse in fastq.gz format

 <img src="images/examples_heat_map.png" width="500" height="500">

 ## Disclaimer
 This is a first working version of Charades which I'm sure has many teething problems.
-Please report any issues on github or to christel.krueger@babraham.ac.uk.
+Please report any issues on GitHub or to christel.krueger@babraham.ac.uk.

 ### A few known issues
 - Charades currently always puts out a prediction.
 Even if the sample is not a bisulfite library at all.